vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/RWKOyB)

-A 12 column grid offers you a lot of flexiblity to combine sections of various length neatly into it.
-It’s a solid choice for beginners as well as advanced designers.

 + ### visual-grid-color

 If you’re unhappy with the default color you can change that of course.
-Of course it’s a good idea to choose a color that has good contrast compared to your design.
+Obviously it’s a good idea to choose a color that has good contrast compared to your design.
 I like using plain old **tomato**—although for the examples here I decided differently since I already used it to highlight the containers.

 Sass:
 ``` sass